winifred-kay/DAP-Trainee-Story/README.md

 Aside from skill development, we had the opportunity to meet with dedicated career coaches who taught us how to portray oneself in the job market.
 I learnt a lot about resume design, interview coaching, and taking aptitude and programming tests.

 In conclusion, my journey as a data analytics professional trainee with Azubi Africa has been an incredible experience.
-I have gained proficiency in essential tools such as Excel, SQL, Power BI, and Python, enabling me to tackle complex data-related challenges.
+I have gained proficiency in essential tools such as Excel, SQL, Power BI, and Python, enabling me to tackle complex data-related challenges and building models such  as classification and prediction models, sentiment analysis models, etc.
 The project phase allowed me to apply my skills in a practical setting, solving real-world problems and collaborating with a team.
 It has provided me with invaluable hands-on experience and prepared me to enter the professional world of data science.
 I am grateful to Azubi Africa ❤️💞 for providing me with this opportunity and look forward to embracing new challenges and furthering my growth as a data scientist ✨⭐🌟